 If you did lose it and get upset, apologize to your child.
 And then move on.

 One last thing: as much as we have to talk about the negative, you HAVE TO focus on the positive.
 When your child has finally gone 10 minutes without throwing their toy, or they’ve stayed in their bed, it’s your job to praise them for what they’ve done — they’ve learned that new boundary!
 So, even just a positive word from mom or dad is enough.
 Make sure that your child with special needs knows they’ve been successful.

 Not sure how to get your child with ASD, ADD/ADHD, Trisomy 21, Cerebral palsy, and/or developmental delays sleeping on their own?
-Melissa Doman develops individualized programs for each and every family to make that happen safely and gently.
-Contact her today to learn more!
+Melissa Doman and her team develop individualized programs for each and every family to make that happen safely and gently.
+Contact us today to learn more!